 - Keeping You Safe in an Emergency

 Whether you have standalone smart lights or a more comprehensive smart home system, you should be able to control your lights from an app on your phone instead of having to go over to a switch when you want to turn your lights on or off.
-You will be able to control from any location.
+In addition, you will be able to control from any location.

 If your smart lights are integrated with home automation or a smart security system, you will also control from the system hub.
 In a smart security system, this control hub would usually be the HD touchscreen control panel.

-One nice feature of smart lights is that you can set a lighting schedule.
+One nice feature of a home automation lighting system is that you can set a lighting schedule.
 If you want to turn on or off at specific times, you can program a customized schedule that fits your lifestyle.
 For example, you can have the lights come on when you wake up in the morning and then turn them off around the time you leave for work.

 It can also work well for businesses.
-If you want all of your parking lot lights to come on at a certain time, you can put that in the schedule.
+For example, if you want all of your parking lot lights to come on at a particular time, you can put that in the schedule.
 If you run a retail business, you can program the lights on the sales floor to turn on when you open and then turn off when you close.

 Since the smart lights connect with the internet, it means you can control your lights from anywhere.
 If you worry that you may have left some lights on when you left the house, you can pull out your phone and check the app.
 If you see that left the lights on, you can then turn them off using your phone.
 It is that easy, and it can help you save electricity and money.

-Your smart lights do not have to be controlled one at a time.
+Your smart house lighting does not have to be controlled one at a time.
 When your lights are connected with the network of your smart automation system, you can set up rules and group them based on how you may use them together.
 Once the lights are assigned to a group, you can then use the app or voice commands to control that group of lights.

-With many smart lights, you can do more than turn them on or off.
+With many smart house lights, you can do more than turn them on or off.
 You also have smart dimmers and lights that can emit different colors.
-You can set different rules for what you want different lights to do in different situations.
+In addition, you can set different rules for what you want other lights to do in different situations.

 Accessibility is one of the main selling points for smart lights.
 With that said, it can also play a vital role in improving security at a home.

-When burglars see a home that has its lights off or has a single light that is on all the time, they know this is an indication of an empty home.
-Scheduling your lights could be one way to make the home look occupied when you are away, but some smart systems can take it one step further with dynamic lighting schedules.
+When burglars see a home that has its lights off or has a single light that is on all the time, they know this is an indication of an empty house.
+Scheduling your lights could be one way to make the home look occupied when you are away, but some alarm systems can take it one step further with dynamic lighting schedules.

-If you have a smart home security system with smart lights, you can set the lights to run on a pattern that mimics the lighting use of an occupied home.
+If you have a smart lighting system for your home, you can set the lights to run on a pattern that mimics the lighting use of an occupied dwelling.
 A lighting program like this is more likely to fool burglars, and it can be one of the most effective security measures for when you are out of town.

 With your smart lights and fire protection all in one platform, you can program the system to trigger lights when the fire alarm goes off.
-If there is a fire in the middle of the night, you won’t have to try to make your way to safety in the dark or look for a light switch – the lights will come on automatically, and you will be able to focus on the safety of yourself and the ones you love.
+So if there is a fire in the middle of the night, you won’t have to try to make your way to safety in the dark or look for a light switch – the lights will come on automatically, and you will be able to focus on the protection of yourself and the ones you love.

-Another feature that can come with having your lights on the same platform as your security system is that you can program the lights to go on or off when you arm or disarm the security system.
+Another feature that can come with having your lights on the same platform as your security system is to program the lights to go on or off when you arm or disarm the security system.
 You can even set entire scenes that will allow you to control multiple devices when arming or disarming.

 For example, you can have some of your first-floor lights come on when you disarm the system.
 You could also program your alarm system to trigger the bedtime scene when you arm the system before going to bed.
-It is one simple move that protects your security while also setting multiple devices the way you want them for the situation.
+It is a straightforward move that protects your security while also setting multiple devices the way you want them for the situation.

-With some smart security systems, you can allow the app to have location privileges to track your phone.
+With some intelligent outdoor lighting, you can allow the app to have location privileges to track your phone.
 With this feature enabled, you can use geofencing to trigger different devices as you leave or come home.

 Cornerstone Protection is one of the leading names in Kentucky security systems.
-We also work with an array of smart home devices like smart lighting systems along with smart alarms.
-Our security experts can design a custom automation system for your home, and we can include features like motion sensors, security cameras, smart lights, smart locks, and more.
+We also work with an array of home security devices like smart lighting systems along with alarms.
+Our security experts can design a custom automation system for your home, and we can include features like motion sensors, security cameras, smart lights, locks, and more.
 Call us now for a phone consultation.